bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/zeno-of-elea.md

 * Zeno bases both the dichotomy paradox and the attack on simple pluralism on the fact that once a thing is divisible, then it is infinitely divisible.
 * One could counter his paradoxes by postulating an atomic theory in which matter was composed of many small indivisible elements.
 * However other paradoxes given by Zeno cause problems precisely because in these cases he considers that seemingly continuous magnitudes are made up of indivisible elements.
-* The argument rests on the fact that if in an indivisible instant of time the arrow moved, then indeed this instant of time would be divisible (for example in a smaller 'instant' of time the arrow would have moved half the distance).
 * for time is not composed of indivisible 'nows', no more than is any other magnitude.
 * However, this is considered by some to be irrelevant to Zeno's argument.
 * Of course if the instant 'now' does not exist then the arrow never occupies any particular position and this does not seem right either.